 THIS FILE HAS BEEN UPDATED, please refer to the following article for the most recent version: https://www.veritas.com/support/en_US/article.000041119

-Symantec Enabled Arrays - Array Support Library (ASL) and Array Policy Module for Network Appliance Block Filer Storage Arrays (Active/Active, Active/Passive, Active/Passive- Concurrent) on Veritas Volume Manager (TM) 5.0 for RHEL4(x86_64) and SUSE 9.
+Symantec Enabled Arrays - Array Support Library (ASL) and Array Policy Module for Network Appliance Block Filer Storage Arrays (Active/Active, Active/Passive, Active/Passive- Concurrent) on Veritas Volume Manager (TM) 5.0 for RHEL4(x86_64).

-This TechFile provides information about the Array Support Library (ASL) and Array Policy Module (APM) for Network Appliance Block Filer Storage Arrays (Active/Active, Active/Passive, Active/Passive-Concurrent) on Veritas Volume Manager (TM) 5.0 and later for RHEL4(x86_64) and SUSE 9.
+This TechFile provides information about the Array Support Library (ASL) and Array Policy Module (APM) for Network Appliance Block Filer Storage Arrays (Active/Active, Active/Passive, Active/Passive-Concurrent) on Veritas Volume Manager (TM) 5.0 for RHEL4(x86_64).

 For general information about ASLs, see TechNote 249446 (link in the Related Documents section of this TechFile)